 - Add the 1L carton of organic chicken broth.

-- Before you are about to add the remaining vegetables to the soup, remove the chicken pieces from the soup.
-Remove meat from the bones, discarding the skin and cartilage.
-Shred chicken using two forks and return to the soup.
+- Remove chicken meat from the bones, discarding the skin and cartilage.
+Shred the chicken meat and return to the soup.

-- (Feel free to add 1/2-1 cup water if the soup has reduced too much after 3-4 hours of simmering.)
+- Feel free to add ½-1 cup water if the soup has reduced too much after 3-4 hours of simmering.

-Customize it for you!Add a spoonful of cooked rice to your bowl before ladling in the hot soup and you've got Oh-So-Good Chicken Vegetable Rice soup!
+- Add a spoonful of cooked rice or cooked macaroni/pasta to your bowl before ladling in the hot soup for a heartier meal.

-Try different vegetables like green beans, asparagus, or potatoes.
+- Try different vegetables like green beans, asparagus, or potatoes.
 Keep in mind that adding potatoes may thicken the soup a little.

 This post was originally published December 26th, 2016 and republished on February 3rd, 2020 with new writing, photos, recipe notes, and instructional photos.